 As land prices soar, tall homes on small plots are the smart way to go.

-When Babu (name changed) headed to the market to realise his long-term dream of building a home, he was in for a rude shock.
+When Babu (name changed), a financial consultant who thought he had saved enough money to buy a ground of land on the outskirts of the city to build his home on it, headed to the market to actually realise his long-term dream, he was in for a rude shock.
 Land prices had shot up again, pushing his dream home out of reach.

 Not one to give up, he soon figured a way out.
-He bought 2.5 cents of land instead of the originally planned five cents and looked to compensate the lack of horizontal space with vertical space.
-Yes, he has built a two-floor structure on his plot, which has helped him save on land cost and at the same time given him more or less the same comfort that a single-floor home built on a five-cent plot would provide.
+He bought half a ground instead of the originally planned one ground and looked to compensate the lack of horizontal space with the available vertical space.
+Yes, he has built a ground-plus-one structure on his plot, which has helped him save on land cost and at the same time given him more or less the same comfort that a single-floor home built on a one ground plot would provide.

 Babu is not alone.
-Several others have started realising the value of vertical spaces, an idea that has been undermined till now.
+Several people like him have started realising the value of vertical space, an idea that most people have undermined till now.
 Vertical space, when put to appropriate use, can help you save a chunk, especially at a time when land is fast turning into a precious and unaffordable commodity.
-No wonder this space is now being looked upon as a boon by those with limited financial resources.
+No wonder then, this space is being looked upon as a boon by those with limited financial resources.

-Architect Anupama Mohanram of Green Evolution Architectural Consultancy, Chennai, says, “If I were to choose between buying five cents of land and building one floor on it against buying 2.5 cents and building a two-floor structure on it, I would choose the latter.
-Considering land cost these days, a 2.5-cent plot is far more affordable.
-You can build a 1,000 sq.ft home with 500 sq. ft on each floor.
+Architect Anupama Mohanram of Green Evolution Architectural consultancy says, “If I were to choose between buying one ground of land and building one floor on it against buying half a ground and building a one-plus-one structure on it, I would choose the latter.
+Considering land cost these days, a half ground plot is far more affordable.
+You can build a 1000 sq. ft home with 500 sq. ft on each floor.
 The cost of construction will not be very different between the two.”

-So, how many rooms can be on each floor on a 2.5-cent plot?
-Ms. Mohanram says, “On the ground floor, you could have a living-cum-dining hall, a kitchen and a bedroom/bath.
+So, how many rooms will it be possible for one to have on each floor of such a home on a half-ground plot?
+Says Anupama, “On the ground floor, you could have a living-cum-dining hall, a kitchen and a bedroom/bath.
 On the first floor, there could be two bedrooms with attached baths.”

 Look at creative ideas like an indoor spiral staircase, which saves space and looks airy.
 Or use the recess below a regular staircase as a small office or library.
 If you have a tiny garden, putting in large French windows on the wall that looks out on it adds to the illusion of space.
 Most important, don’t forget the roof — it can be your garden or party zone.

 Any concept is bound to have two sides.
 Those against vertical space utilisation say that vertical buildings require more electricity than horizontal ones.
-Pose this question to Ms. Mohanram and she retorts, “This may be true for vertical buildings with several floors that require elevators and other equipment.
-However, a ground floor plus a floor or two will consume less electricity primarily due to less cooling costs.
+Pose this question to Anupama and she retorts, “This may be true for vertical buildings with several floors that require elevators and other equipment.
+However, a ground plus 1 or 2 will consume less electricity primarily due to lesser cooling costs.
 The lower floors don’t get the heat coming through the roof.
 Also, higher floors will receive more daylight, thus saving the use of artificial lighting in the day.”